slimnate/blog/_posts/2021-04-14-snake-tank-software.md

 {: .code-label }

 `NTPClient::NTPClient(...)` - constructor
 : There are 4 overloaded constructors, that allow for creation of an object with default values.
 The only required value is a `WiFiUDP` instance (from the [WiFiNINA](https://www.arduino.cc/en/Reference/WiFiNINA) module) that is used for sending/receiving web requests.`settings->updateInterval` seconds.
-The other three valid signatures are: <br/>
+The other three valid signatures are:

-`NTPClient(WiFiUDP udp, int timeZone)`<br/>
+- `NTPClient(WiFiUDP udp, int timeZone)`
-`NTPClient(WiFiUDP udp, String server, int timeZone)`<br/>
+- `NTPClient(WiFiUDP udp, String server, int timeZone)`
-`NTPClient(WiFiUDP udp, String server, u_int port, int timeZone)`
+- `NTPClient(WiFiUDP udp, String server, u_int port, int timeZone)`

 `NTPClient::initUDP()`
 : This method must be called _after_ connecting the device to a WiFi network, and _before_ sending/receiving any requests, and takes care of initializing the underlying `WiFiUDP` instance